 The above business use case can be addressed by setting OWD to Private and leveraging role hierarchy.

-However, just like not all five fingers on your hands are the same similarly, business requirements vary and therefore, every requirement can’t be solved using a one-size-fits-all solution.
+However, just like not all five fingers on your hands are the same similarly, business requirements vary, and therefore, every requirement can’t be solved using a one-size-fits-all solution.
 For instance, below, let us take a look at a different example:

 At Universal Containers, the Sales Director wants to promote healthy competition between Sales teams.
-As a result, he asks Alex, the Security Architect, to make sure that sales reps can’t see each other’s Activities, even though these Activities – Task and Events – are on the same Account.
+As a result, he asks Alex, the Security Architect, to make sure that sales reps can’t see each other’s activities, even though these Activities – Task and Events – are on the same Account.

 Find yourself thinking too hard for a solution?
-If so then, let me pre-warn you – Changing Tasks’ or Events’ OWD is not an option because it will impact other business units, as well many other business process (custom or standard objects).
+If so then, let me pre-warn you – Changing Tasks’ or Events’ OWD is not an option because it will impact other business units, as well many other business processes (custom or standard objects).

 Introducing Restriction Rule

 Restriction Rules work like an iron fist!
 They allow you to enhance your org security by enabling you to grant users access to only the records, and related Activities, that you want them to access.
-In other words, it gives you a highly granular control over how you want to shell out access to users.
+In other words, it gives you highly granular control over how you want to shell out access to users.

-When you use Restriction Rule, how much access a user gets to a record depends on two factors: (1) access to records via sharing settings plus (2) the criteria baked in the recordFilter of the Restriction Rule.
-This is same as a User filter on the records in a report or list view.
+When you use the Restriction Rule, how much access a user gets to a record depends on two factors: (1) access to records via sharing settings plus (2) the criteria baked in the recordFilter of the Restriction Rule.
+This is the same as a User filter on the records in a report or list view.